thenadz/document-gallery/trunk/README.txt

 * **Enhancement:** Options to `include` or `exclude` specific attachments in a gallery have been added.
 * **Enhancement:** The document gallery CSS has been modified to make all icon images responsive.
-  We've also added the `dg_use_default_gallery_style` so that developers may completely disabled Document Gallery styles and replace it with their own.
+  We've also added the `dg_use_default_gallery_style` so that developers may completely disabled Document Gallery CSS and replace it with his/her own.
 * **Deprecation:** The deprecated `dg_doc_icon` filter has been removed.
 Developers should use `dg_icon_template`.
 * **Deprecation:** The `localpost` option has been deprecated and will be removed at a future date.